bauzaar/gulp-zilla/README.md

 }
 ```

-Then you must run gulp install from your project_root folder
+Then you must run the following commands from terminal

 ```bash
 cd path/to/project_root/folder